bmrb-io/PyNMRSTAR/cmdline/README.md

 and when multiple tags are queried the individual tag results are separated by tabs.

 **WARNING** - It is possible to query tags from different saveframes or loops with this tool.
-That means that not all tags will have the same number of results.
-To properly machine parse the output you *must* look for one tab character `\t` as the separator rather than a generic "space" regular expression like such `\S`.
+That means that the tags will not always have the same number of results.
+To properly machine parse the output you *must* look for one tab character `\t` as the separator rather than a generic "space" regular expression like such `\s`.
 The following example demonstrates the potential problem for improperly written code:

 ```bash